 in the literature, see e.g. Donadio and Galli, PRL 2009

-As with SW silicon, we did not seek to compare the results to any other studies or atomistic methods, as we commented:

-The purpose of simulating this system is to check the results of Thomas et al.37 (who used Φ′ and non-equilibrium MD), and to compare the predictions of Φ′ and Φ.

-Additionally, the results of Donadio and Galli, PRL 2007, use the Tersoff potential to model the CNT.
+Donadio and Galli (PRL 2007) used the Tersoff potential to model the CNT.
 Here, we are using the REBO potential.
-These two potentials are known to predict very different thermal conductivities, and so a comparison between the two would not be informative.
+These two potentials are known to predict very different thermal conductivities, and so a comparison between the two would not be appropriate.
+Furthermore, the heat current (needed in the Green-Kubo method) for the four-body REBO potential has not been formulated.

-Appendix A: eq.
+9. Appendix A: eq.
 A7: what does the index j exactly represent? what are